rpcpool/tpu-traffic-classifier/README.md

 # TPU traffic classifier

+**Use at your own risk: While this is tested to work well, it's early stage software used for testing and experiments.**

 This small program creates ipsets and iptables rules for nodes in the Solana network.

 By default, it creates and maintains the following ipsets:

+ - `solana-gossip`: all ips visible in gossip
  - `solana-unstaked`: unstaked nodes visible in gossip
  - `solana-staked`: staked nodes visible in gossip
  - `solana-high-staked`: nodes visible in gossip with >1% of stake